 In this year’s survey, 80% of respondents expressed the belief that leadership today has unique and new requirements that are important to their organisation’s success.
 As noted in the report, “topics such as inclusion, fairness, social responsibility, understanding the role of automation and leading in a network were not part of the leadership manifesto a decade ago”.

-While organisation’s expect new capabilities, leadership frameworks and development are not keeping pace.
+While organisation’s expect new capabilities, leadership development is not keeping pace.
 Only 4 out of 10 organisations said they were ready to meet their leadership requirements.

 So what capabilities does the leader of today need?